Note: The links below will

 continue to operate in good condition.

-01 November 2000 - Expedition One continues to .
-Russian and American ground last night's successful .
+01 November 2000 - Expedition One continues to orbit the

-The Soyuz TM-31 spacecraft is closing in on the ISS, with the Pressurized Mating Adapter that had been occupied by
+The Soyuz TM-31 spacecraft is closing in on the ISS, ready

-the cargo ship.
+the Progress cargo ship.
 NASA reported:

 The International Space Station's first resident crew, Expedition 1,